Skip to Main Content

 • Additional living expenses coverage: Additional living expenses coverage, also known as loss of use, is designed to cover housing, food and transportation expenses while you are displaced.
 This may be necessary in the event of a covered peril where you have to leave your home while damage is being assessed or fixed.

-Other structures on your property are generally covered for up to 10 percent of the dwelling coverage amount listed on your homeowners insurance policy.
+Other structures on your property are typically covered for 10 percent of the dwelling coverage amount listed on your homeowners insurance policy.
 For example, if your home is insured for $300,000, other structures would be listed at $30,000 on your homeowners insurance policy.
 Keep in mind that other structures coverage does not cover items stored inside the structures.

 If you have high-value detached structures on your property, you may be able to raise your other structures coverage percentage.
 Some companies even offer a 20 percent coverage option as standard.
 Although increasing your coverage will likely increase your cost of homeowners insurance, additional coverage could provide you with extra peace of mind.